 Over the many years I have done graphics I have worked on BeOS, Linux, Mac, and Windows.
-I have software all over the place for all four OSes.
+Needless to say, I have software all over the place for all four OSes.
 On Windows and Mac I think Adobe is the best option by far for the plug-ins, brushes, and ease of use.
 I switched to OS X as my main OS for a few years only using Linux for programming.
 Of course I ran out and bought Mac version of Photoshop 7 so I could have the best on Mac and ran my Windows version in Wine on my Linux machine to do web graphics without switching machines.

 My Macbook Pro was finally deemed too old for Apple to support and I honestly didn’t want to spend $5k to $7k for a decent machine or be controlled by any corporation.
 Apple is now like Microsoft, maybe worse at this point.
 I decided to buy a powerful laptop with 16gb ram, fast solid state drives, 12 core i7 latest gen. CPU, and mid-range Nvidia, and best of all, a 17″ display.
 I ended up with a System 76 machine to support Linux even more and chose to only use open source tools moving forward.

 Screen size: 17″